Pseudanthias heemstrai

 Pseudanthias heemstrai, the orange-headed anthias, Heemstra's anthias or redhead anthias is a species of marine ray-finned fish in the genus Pseudanthias, the subfamily Anthiinae of the family Serranidae, the groupers and sea basses.
 It is endemic to the Red Sea.
 It occasionally makes its way into the aquarium trade.
 It grows to a size of 13 cm (5 inches) in length.

 Etymology

-The fish was named in honor of ichthyologist Phillip C. Heemstra, of the South African Institute for Aquatic Biodiversity, in recognition of his research on anthiine fishes.
+The fish was named in honor of ichthyologist Phil Heemstra, of the South African Institute for Aquatic Biodiversity, in recognition of his research on anthiine fishes.